Saujanya-rajvanshi/THEORY/README.md

 * Supports insert, delete, update, retrieve

 ### 🎍 DBMS vs File System (Why DBMS?)
-* No redundancy and data inconsistency
+* No redundancy and data inconsistency (avoids same data at two different places and change in one of them)
-* Easy data access
+* Easy data access (by query)
-* Better security
+* Better security (protect data from unauthorized user)
-* Handles concurrency
+* Handles concurrency (Multiple users can access)
-* Maintains integrity
+* Maintains integrity (data remains accurate, valid, and consistent)
-* maintains atomicity
+* maintains atomicity (transaction is completed fully or not executed at all)
-* concurent-access anomalies
+* concurent-access anomalies (Avoids lost updates, dirty reads, and inconsistent data when multiple transactions occur simultaneously)

 ---